Updated: Nov 24, 2022

 Find the NISA range here.

 When a business’s mantra is “People over profits” you know you’re onto a good thing.
 Thunderpants really are a good thing.
 Based in Martinborough, Thunderpants are truly NZ made.
-Traditionally in the business of undies, years ago they branched out into swimwear and activewear.
+Traditionally in the business of undies, years ago they branched out into swimwear and loungewear.
 When they could no longer source NZ made fabric, they made the switch to ECONYL® last year.
-The styles are simple, in black and blue, with mix and match separates and a swim dress.
-This year they are bringing out a new one piece, new colours and a new print.
+The styles are simple, with mix and match separates, a swim dress, a one piece and several new styles on their way over the summer.

 ‘We are not really about fashion.
 Our swimwear is all about being sustainable, comfy, modest, hardwearing and... swimming.’